 - When appropriate, inform EAL of your continuation of assessments.

-You should also inform us if the Centre contact details are different from the ones stored within Smarter Touch or alternatively you can update these on your centre profile in https://www.ealsmartertouch.com/
+You should also inform us if the Centre contact details are different from the ones stored within Smarter Touch or alternatively you can update these on your centre profile in Smarter Touch.

 5. How will invoicing be managed?

-Invoices will still be generated in the same manner and emailed to your nominated contact in Smarter Touch. e-Invoices are also available to download via your Centre Coordinators Online Services account.
+Invoices will still be generated in the same manner and emailed to your nominated contact in Smarter Touch. e-Invoices are also available to download via your Centre Coordinators EAL Connect account.

 EAL Centres – Regulated Qualifications Questions

-1. Will my EQA still support our direct claims status lapsing or certification?
+1. Will my EQA still support the status of our direct claims lapsing or certification?